swiftinc/gpi-v5-demo-app/README.md

-# SWIFT gpi API demo application in Java
+# SWIFT gpi API demo application in Java (SpringBoot and Picocli)

 Make calls to SWIFT APIs is easy using SWIFT SDK.
 All you need to do is add the SWIFT SDKs as dependency when building your Java application through Maven or Gradle.